Trunk Space: Community

-Through its years of being open, The Trunk Space has a developed a very close and personal group of volunteers and regulars, whom consider the venue and its involved members to be family.
+Over the years, The Trunk Space has a developed a close and personal group of volunteers and regulars, who consider the venue and its involved members as family.
 These regulars can be found helping run the door, running the espresso machine, setting up bands and running the sound board.
 Sean Bonnette of Andrew Jackson Jihad got a tattoo of The Trunk Space's street numbers, backwards, after noting them from frequently while performing on the stage, where the street numbers can be seen reversed above the door facing Grand Avenue.
 Since he has gotten the tattoo, numerous other family members have received the tattoo, including Carrico and JRC.
 At last count, at least a dozen presently have the tattoo.

 In April 2014, the community celebrated The Trunk Space's 10th anniversary with a multiple-day concert festival, Indie 500, which featured dozens of bands, performing over the course of 10 days, with some 500 songs played in total.